taufique74/BanglaTokenizerUnsupervised/README.md

 **It also seems like works well as a general purpose text tokenizer.**

-To train this model, prothom alo bangla news corpus was used.
+To train this model, prothom alo bangla news corpus was used, scraped by [zabir-nabil](https://github.com/zabir-nabil).
 You can find the corpus [here](https://www.kaggle.com/furcifer/bangla-newspaper-dataset).

 ### Usage: ###
 At first, install SentencePiece with pip